JiawangBian/GMS-Feature-Matcher/README.md

 		1.	#define USE_GPU" (need cudafeatures2d module)
 				using cpu mode by commenting it.

-		2. For high-resolution images, we suggest using 100K features with setFastThreshod(5);
+		2. We suggest using SIFT features for accuracy, and using ORB features for speed.

-		3. For low-resolution (like VGA) images, we suggest using 10K features with setFastThreshod(0);

 	In gms_matcher.h

 		2.	#define THRESH_FACTOR 6
-				The higher, the less matches。
+				Set it higher for more input matches, and lower for the fewer input matches。 Often 6 for ORB raw matches, and 4 or 3 for SIFT matches (after ratio test).

 		3. 	int GetInlierMask(vector<bool> &vbInliers, bool WithScale = false, bool WithRotation = false)
-				Set WithScale to be true for unordered image matching and false for video matching.
+				Set WithScale to be true for wide-baseline matching and false for video matching.

-## If you use this work, please cite our paper
+## If you find this work useful in your research, please consider citing our paper:
-	@inproceedings{bian2017gms,
- 	  title={GMS: Grid-based Motion Statistics for Fast, Ultra-robust Feature Correspondence}, author={JiaWang Bian and Wen-Yan Lin and Yasuyuki Matsushita and Sai-Kit Yeung and Tan Dat Nguyen and Ming-Ming Cheng}, booktitle={IEEE Conference on Computer Vision and Pattern Recognition}, year={2017}
-	}

 	@article{Bian2019gms,
   		title={{GMS}: Grid-based Motion Statistics for Fast, Ultra-Robust Feature Correspondence},